 - 1. Remove the top cowling. - 2.
-Disconnect the start-in-gear protection cable from the starter, if equipped. - 3.
-Remove the starter/flywheel cover after removing the bolt(s).
+Remove the flywheel cover.

-Prepare the engine for starting.
-For further information, see page 21.
+3. Prepare the engine for starting.
+For fur-

+ther information, see page 24.
 Be sure the engine is in neutral and that the engine stop switch lanyard lock plate is attached to the engine stop switch.
-The main switch must be ON (on), if equipped.